Kullappan-K/blog-app/README.md

 9.Read the particular comments of the application
 GET /blog/1/comments/1

-5. Create the new Comments(provide the insert JSON of the comments) POST /addcomments/create
+10. Create the new Comments(provide the insert JSON of the comments) POST /addcomments/create

-6.Create the new Reply(provide the insert JSON of the reply) POST /addreply/create
+11. Create the new Reply(provide the insert JSON of the reply) POST /addreply/create